nbzuong/water-sort-puzzle-game/README.md

 In this project, we use argparse module to run in CLI.

-If your PC/Mac don't argparse module, you can install it via command:
+If your PC/Mac don't have argparse module, you can install it via command:

 ```
 pip install argparse